Olive Garden Logo

 Olive Garden Logo 1998

 In 1998, the company changed its name slightly, removing the article “the.”
-Of course, this was reflected in the emblem, but not dramatically, since it still had two lines left, which were occupied by the phrase “Olive Garden,” divided into two parts.
+Of course, this was reflected in the emblem, but not dramatically, since it still had two lines left, occupied by the phrase “Olive Garden,” divided into two parts.
 The style of the inscription has also been preserved – an imitation of careless handwriting with a small italic.
 At the same time, the authors corrected the capital “O” and lowercase “v,” painted the name in olive color, removed the serifs from “Italian Restaurant,” and drew a grape brush.
 It was supposed to symbolize Italy (a wine-producing country).
 The cluster was in the upper right corner and was decorated with a vine with miniature carved leaves.

 2014 – today